fergald/explainer-bfcache-ccns/api.md

 * no storage-based invalidation should occur.
 * the browser can consider the API to _have not_ been used for tokens.

+#### Timing

+##### Cookies

+Any cookie which has changed since the initial HTTP request was issued will count as changed for invalidation purposes.
+This includes changes that occur before the cookie name is added via the API.

+This is because these cookies determined the content of the HTTP response and a logout could occur after the request was sent but before before the API was called.
+Such a page should not be restored (or even stored) in BFCache or presented from prerendering.

+##### Storage

+Any change to storage that occurs after the relevant key or selector is added via the API will count as changed for invalidation purposes.

+This is because stored values do not impact the content of the HTTP response (for the page) they only have impact after they have been read.
+Pages should add them via the API before reading them.

 #### Top-level documents vs subframes